sitscholl/Rgadgets/README.md

 # Rgadgets

-The goal of Rgadgets is to store useful functions and potentially also datasets that are needed frequently for data analysis.
+The goal of Rgadgets is to store useful functions and potentially also some datasets that are needed frequently for data analysis.

 ## Installation